vadimzharov/podbackup/README.md

 * AWS_SECRET_KEY - secret key to use to access to the bucket
 * DIR_TO_BACKUP - absolute path for directory to backup (tool will backup all files and subdirectories inside it)
 * DIR_TO_RESTORE - absolute path for directory to restore into
-* MYSQL_PASSWORD - Password to connect to MySQL database to make mysql dump (if executing tool to make MySQL dump).
+* MYSQL_PASSWORD - password to connect to MySQL database to make mysql dump (if executing tool to make MySQL dump).
+* PGSQL_PASSWORD - password to connect to PostgreSQL database to make pgsql dump (if use with command backup-pgsql/restore-pgsql).

 Optionally, set the following variables:
 * S3_BUCKET_FOLDER - folder where to store ZIP archive. "podbackup" by default